Arbor Day Hawaiʻi

-On Oahu, the Oahu Urban Garden Ohana gives away over 2,000 trees and shrubs at locations across the island.
-Events and the Pearl City Urban Garden Center, Foster Botanical Gardens, Waimea Valley Center and Wahiawa Botanical Garden will offer a variety of educational programs to help residents learn more about the trees they will receive and how to best care for them so they will provide families with many benefits for years to come.
+On Oʻahu, we give away over 2,000 trees and shrubs at locations across the island.
+Events are hosted at the Pearl City Urban Garden Center, Foster Botanical Gardens, Waimea Valley Center, Kailua United, and Wahiawa Botanical Garden.
+Each offer a variety of educational programs to help residents learn more about the trees they will receive and how to best care for them so they will provide families with many benefits for years to come.
 Partners for the events include the City & County of Honolulu, Smart Trees Pacific, UH CTAHR Master Gardener Program and the Aloha Arborist Association.

 Kaulunani is a federally funded urban and community forestry program of the Department of Land and Natural Resources (DLNR) Division of Forestry and Wildlife and the USDA Forest Service.
-The program is operated by the non-profit organization Friends of Hawaii’s Urban Forest (dba Smart Trees Pacific.)
+The program is operated by the non-profit organization Smart Trees Pacific.